 Sharpe ratio is a comprehensive mechanism to ascertain the performance of a fund against a given level of risk.
-The higher the Sharpe Ratio of a portfolio, the better is its risk-adjusted performance.
-However, if you obtain a negative Sharpe Ratio, then it means that you would be better off investing in a risk-less asset than the one in which you are invested right now.
+The higher the Sharpe ratio of a portfolio, the better is its risk-adjusted-performance.
+However, if you obtain a negative Sharpe ratio, then it means that you would be better off investing in a risk-free asset than the one in which you are invested right now.

 b.
 Measure for Fund Comparison

-Sharpe ratio can be used as a tool to compare funds which are placed in the same category like analyzing the performance of Fund A and Fund B which are large-cap equity funds.
+Sharpe ratio can be used as a tool to compare funds placed in the same category as analysing the performance of Fund A and Fund B, which are large-cap equity funds.
 In this way, you will ensure that both the funds are facing a similar level of risk.
-Conversely, you might compare funds giving similar returns but which are at different levels of risk.
+Conversely, you might compare funds giving the same returns but which are at different levels of risk.

 c.
 Measure for Comparison Against the Benchmark